mathlingua/mathlingua-language-support/README.md

 # Mathlingua Language Support

-This is the official Visual Studio Code extension to provide language support for the [Mathlingua](https://www.mathlingua.org/) language.
-It is the recommended tool for contributing math knowledge to the [Mathlore Vault](https://github.com/DominicKramer/mathlore-vault) or the [Math Codex](https://github.com/DominicKramer/codex).
+This extension provides language support for the [Mathlingua](https://www.mathlingua.org/) language.

+However, the recommended way to work with MathLingua documents is to use the official MathLingua command line tool `mlg` directly via `mlg edit`.
+See [www.mathlingua.org](https://www.mathlingua.org/) for more information.

+In particular, running `mlg edit` opens a MathLingua IDE in your browser with more features and better performance compared to this extension.

+## Requirements

+This extension requires the `mlg` command line tool to be installed.

+In particular, if the root of your MathLingua project is `/some/directory/`, then `mlg` should be saved at `/some/directory/mlg` and your MathLingua documents should be stored in `/some/directory/content`.

+In addition, a Java virtual machine supporting Java 1.8 or higher is required to use this extension.

 ## Features

-Supports syntax highlighting, auto-analysis, autocomplete, rendering of MathLingua documents (with a `.math` extension), and identifying errors such as duplicate definitions, usage of undefined definitions, or invalid use of definitions.
-Any parse errors are displayed within the current file on save.
+Supports syntax highlighting, auto-analysis, basic autocomplete, and identifying errors in MathLingua documents.

+Documents are analyzed and a preview of the document is rendered on each file save.
+However, for a more performant way to interact with MathLingua documents and view previews, use `mlg edit`.

 Furthermore, the follow command palette commands are supported:
 - **mathlingua.preview**